nschcolnicov/nf-test-helper/README.md

 ## Scripts

 ### 1. nf-test-gen.py
 This script is used to initialize an nf-test file based on the output directory of a Nextflow pipeline.
-It generates a `.nf.test` file that includes snapshot assertions for all files found in the specified output directory.
+It generates an .".nf.test" file that includes detailed snapshot assertions for files both directly in the output_dir and within its subdirectories.
+It organizes the assertions by first-level directories and their subdirectories

 **Usage:**
 ```bash